sahanmndl/Twitly/README.md

 Twitly is a microblogging app, based on the idea of Twitter.
 It uses Firebase Authentication, Realtime Database and Cloud Storage as the backend service.
 The basic features include:
 - Users can share text blogs upto 300 characters along with images(optional)
-- Working follow/unfollow mechanism i.e. users can only see the posts of other users they follow on their home feed
+- Functional follow/unfollow mechanism i.e. users can only see the posts of other users they follow on their home feed
 - Like and bookmark posts
 - Share comments(upto 150 characters)
+- Users can only post upto 5 times per day
 - Android material design including day/night modes
 - Supports offline cache